icopy-site/awesome-cn/docs/awesome/awesome-cakephp.md

 *Plugins for caching data.*

 - 🍰 [Cache plugin](https://github.com/dereuromark/cakephp-cache) - For caching views (HTML, CSV, JSON, XML, ...) as static cache files.
+- 🍰 [CakeDC/CachedRouting](https://github.com/CakeDC/cakephp-cached-routing) - Provides a cached version of the RoutingMiddleware to improve the load time of routes.

 ## Code Analysis
 *Plugins for analysing, parsing and manipulation codebases.*